syagawa/cameyamasan/README.md

 ## Compile source to Camera by platformio @PC

-1. setup VS Code and platformio in PC set M%stack-Timer-Cam
+1. Install VS Code on pc, start VS Code, then install platformio extension. set M%stack-Timer-Cam
 2. git clone this repository.
 3. Open this repository in VS Code.